 So the biblical narrative is very clear—man is a mortal being who must die due to the consequences of sin.
-The only way out of this predicament and man's natural state is by belief in Jesus Christ, that He is God, that He died on your behalf, and that He rose from the dead, conquering the grave and therefore is able to offer you life.
+The only way out of this predicament and man's natural state is by belief in Jesus Christ, that He is God, that He died on your behalf, and that He rose from the dead, conquering the grave and is therefore uniquely able to offer you eternal life.
 Few would disagree with this basic understanding of the biblical narrative.
 However, many who would agree with that summary still have a tendency to think that our soul is immortal by default.
 We tend to believe that when we die, there is an afterlife for each person regardless of their belief in Christ.
-Somehow, despite clear biblical teachings, Christians continue to hold to pagan (typically Greek in the Western Church) mythologies and believe that when you die, there is something beyond that moment.
+Somehow, despite clear biblical teachings, Christians continue to hold to pagan mythologies or Greek philosophies which believe that when you die, there is automatically and immediately something beyond that moment.
 For the Greeks, that reality beyond death was Hades, which was the fiery underworld of torment across the river Styx.
 According to this lore, Hades was where everyone paid for their misdeeds, so everyone suffered (though not equally).
 Hades was a place of eternal, conscious torment.
 Does this sound familiar?
 For most of us this sounds like Hell, because we have actually patterned our ideas about Hell around the Greek concept of Hades.
 But is this biblically sound?
-The answer is a resounding no.

 The dead do not praise the Lord, nor do any who go down to silence... -Psa 115:17